Designing Universal Causal Deep Learning Models: The Case of Infinite-Dimensional Dynamical Systems from Stochastic Analysis: Abstract

 \section{Abstract}

-Causal operators (CO), such as various solution operators to stochastic differential equations, play a central role in contemporary stochastic analysis; however, there is still no canonical framework for designing Deep Learning (DL) models capable of approximating COs.
-This paper proposes a ``geometry-aware'' solution to this open problem by introducing a DL model-design framework that takes suitable infinite-dimensional linear metric spaces as inputs and returns a universal sequential DL model adapted to these linear geometries.
-We call these models \textit{Causal Neural Operators} (CNOs).
+Several non-linear operators in stochastic analysis, such as solution maps to stochastic differential equations, depend on a temporal structure which is not leveraged by contemporary neural operators designed to approximate general maps between Banach space.
+This paper therefore proposes an operator learning solution to this open problem by introducing a deep learning model-design framework that takes suitable infinite-dimensional linear metric spaces, e.g. Banach spaces, as inputs and returns a universal \textit{sequential} deep learning model adapted to these linear geometries specialized for the approximation of operators encoding a temporal structure.
+We call these models \textit{Causal Neural Operators}.
 Our main result states that the models produced by our framework can uniformly approximate on compact sets and across arbitrarily finite-time horizons H\"older or smooth trace class operators, which causally map sequences between given linear metric spaces.
-Our analysis uncovers new quantitative relationships on the latent state-space dimension of CNOs which even have new implications for (classical) finite-dimensional Recurrent Neural Networks (RNNs).
-We find that a linear increase of the CNO's (or RNN's) latent parameter space's dimension and of its width, and a logarithmic increase of its depth imply an exponential increase in the number of time steps for which its approximation remains valid.
-A direct consequence of our analysis shows that RNNs can approximate causal functions using exponentially fewer parameters than ReLU networks. \\ \keywords{Universal Approximation, Causality, Operator Learning.} \subclass{MSC 68T07 \and MSC 9108 \and 37A50 \and 65C30 \and 60G35 \and 41A65}
+Our analysis uncovers new quantitative relationships on the latent state-space dimension of Causal Neural Operators, which even have new implications for (classical) finite-dimensional Recurrent Neural Networks.
+In addition, our guarantees for recurrent neural networks are tighter than the available results inherited from feedforward neural networks when approximating dynamical systems between finite-dimensional spaces. \\ \keywords{Universal Approximation, Causality, Operator Learning, Linear Widths.} \subclass{MSC 68T07 \and MSC 9108 \and 37A50 \and 65C30 \and 60G35 \and 41A65}